-Legislative text Article 22 - Requirements relating to transparency - The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.
+75 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.
 STS criteria 75.
 The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.
 Verified?
-Yes PCS Comment See section "Compliance with STS Requirements (aa)" See section "Compliance with STS Requirements (aa)" See section "Compliance with STS Requirements (aa)" Also see criterion above , , Also see criterion above , Also see criterion above EBA Final non-ABCP STS Guidelines - statements on background and rationale , Also see criterion above Also see criterion above EBA Final non-ABCP STS Guidelines - statements on background and rationale
+Yes PCS Comment See section Compliance with STS Requirements paragraph (aa) See also section General Information, Transparency requirements under the Securitisation Regulation, "As to post-closing information(iii) the Originator shall make available to the investors in the Notes a copy of the final Prospectus and the other final Transaction Documents by no later than 15 (fifteen) days after the Issue Date, and any other document or information that may be required to be disclosed to the investors or potential investors in the Notes pursuant to the Securitisation Regulation in a timely manner (to the extent not already provided by other parties), in each case in accordance with the requirements provided by the Securitisation Regulation" [EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines